Resilient Water Infrastructure—Graduate Certificate

 Enhance the resilience and sustainability of society's water infrastructure.

 Learn to analyze, design, and manage water and sewer systems, stormwater, low impact development, and stream restoration projects.
 Recognize the necessity of resilient infrastructure for our society facing challenges due to urbanization and climate change.
 Examine environmental and economic issues related to dams, embankments, diversions, and cross drainage.
 Study levees, flood risk management, and restoration of rivers to a more natural state.
-Environmental engineering jobs pay a median annual wage of about $92,000.
+Environmental engineering jobs pay a mean annual wage of $105,840 (U.S. Bureau of Labor Statistics).

 3 courses in 3 semesters.